 Design Graphics for Social Media

 There are so many tools to use to design graphic where you can post directly to the platform even.
 Take a look around and find your favorite.
-Right now I tend to use Over quiet a bit.
+Right now I tend to use Crello quiet a bit.
 Canva also has a mobile version that is powerful and efficient.
 Create some graphics for your upcoming posts and check that off your list easily!

 Engage in Social Media